Frequently Asked Questions

 Q: By when do I need to submit payment for the course that I registered for?

-A: As stated in the CIEMT course catalog, a minimum deposit of $200 is due by 10 business days prior to the start date of the course you are registered for.
+A: As stated in the CIEMT course catalog, a minimum deposit of $250 is due prior to the start date of the course you are registered for.
 The remainder is due by the start date of the course.
 You can make payments in any increments that you wish, so long as the previously stated conditions are met.
 If the deposit is not made before ten working days prior to the start date of the course, you will be removed from registration.
 See the CIEMT Course Catalog for current pricing.

 Q: How will I know that I am confirmed in a course?